apc-llc/nvcc-llvm-ir/README.md

 # Enabling on-the-fly manipulations with LLVM IR code of CUDA sources

-Largerly thanks to [LLVM](http://llvm.org/), in recent years we've seen a significant increase of interest to domain-specific compilation tools research & development.
+Largely thanks to [LLVM](http://llvm.org/), in recent years we've seen a significant increase of interest to domain-specific compilation tools research & development.
 With the release of PTX backends by NVIDIA (opensource [NVPTX](http://llvm.org/docs/NVPTXUsage.html) and proprietary [libNVVM](https://developer.nvidia.com/cuda-llvm-compiler)), construction of custom LLVM-driven compilers for generating GPU binaries also becomes possible.
 However, two questions are still remaining:

 1. How to customize the CUDA source compilation?
 2. What is the best set of GPU-specific LLVM optimizations and how to continue modifying IR after applying them?